dolthub/dolthub-etl-jobs/README.md

 ```

 ## Running
-There are several options for running scripts and where data will be written, they are enumerated below.
+There are several options for running scripts and where data will be written.
+They are enumerated below.

 ### Write to Local Dolt
 There is a package called `local_write_example` that shows how to use the script `shared_loaders/dolt_load.py`.
 To start with ensure that you have a test Dolt repo set up: